15 Expert Tips for Managing Flight Cancellations Like a Pro

 Short of staying in touch with gate agents and airline personnel, the best way to stay up-to-date with flight changes and possible flight cancellations and delays, is by utilizing the airline’s app.
 All airline apps, that I know of, have the option to receive push notifications, and even texts, as soon as updated info is available.

 Signing up for these alerts possibly mean you’ll find out what’s going on before airline workers know.
-And that can be really helpful in getting things done quickly or moving on to the next phase of a cancellation instead of just sitting around waiting and not knowing what’s happening.
+This can be really helpful in getting things done quickly or moving on to the next phase of a flight cancellation instead of just sitting around waiting and not knowing what’s happening.

 7. Download a Flight App

-A flight app not associated with the airline is also very helpful to have when traveling.
+A third-party flight tracking app is also very helpful to have when traveling.
 Not only can you check things like airport delays and weather but you can check the conditions at the airport where your plane is coming from and track that inbound airplane.

 If you discover your inbound plane is delayed, or even cancelled, then you’ll know right away to start preparing of a flight schedule change.
 This is crucial in rebooking and getting help as soon as possible.
-FlightAware is a great free resource and the one I use all the time.
+FlightAware is a great free resource and the app I use all the time.
 I’ve also read good things about Flighty but it’s only available for iOS.
+(I’m an Android user).

 8. Call the Airline Directly